-The recent NSF program that has resulted in four new solar physics faculty at four different universities will greatly aid and ensure the health of solar physics in the US.
-The positions, partially funded by NSF, were awarded to the Institute for Astronomy (IfA) at the University of Hawai'i, the Lunar and Planetary Laboratory (LPL) at the University of Arizona, the University of Colorado, and most recently, New Mexico State University.
+The NSF program that has resulted in four new solar physics faculty at four different universities will greatly aid and ensure the health of solar physics in the US.
+The positions, partially funded by NSF, were awarded to the Institute for Astronomy (IfA) at the University of Hawai'i, the Lunar and Planetary Laboratory (LPL) at the University of Arizona, the University of Colorado, and New Mexico State University (NMSU).
 As a result of this NSF initiative, three PhD students are working on thesis projects in close collaboration with NSO.
-In 2007, the strengthened solar physics group at LPL successfully recruited a solar physics graduate student who participated as an REU with NSO and is now working closely with scientists at NSO on his thesis.
+In 2007, the strengthened solar physics group at LPL successfully recruited a solar physics graduate student who participated as an REU program with NSO and is now working closely with scientists at NSO on his thesis.
 These new positions have helped foster closer ties between NSO and the university community.

-Additional interactions with U.S. universities that involve graduate students include: A graduate student at NMSU who has started work on his PhD with NMSU, Air Force, and NSO support.
-A University of Hawai'i student is working on her thesis based on a University of Hawai'i instrument located at NSO.
+Additional interactions with US universities that involve graduate students include a graduate student at NMSU who is working on his PhD with NMSU, US Air Force, and NSO support, and a University of Hawai'i Institute for Astronomy (UH/IfA) student who has been working on her PhD thesis based on a UH/IfA instrument located at NSO.
+She will defend her thesis in August 2011.
 All three of these thesis students previously participated in NSO REU or SRA programs.

-Most recently, NSO has collaborated with minority serving universities such as the California State University at Northridge and New Mexico State University in the formulation of MRI-R2 proposals to enhance their research and educational programs.
+NSO has collaborated with minority serving universities such as the California State University at Northridge and New Mexico State University in the formulation of MRI-R2 proposals to enhance their research and educational programs.